neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-power-bi.md

 4. Search for **power** and select **Power BI** from the results.

-5. Expand **311 Workspace** and select the report you created earlier in this lab and click **Save**.
+5. Expand the **311 Workspace** and select the report you created earlier in this lab, then select **Save**.

     ![A screenshot of a prompt to which appears once you select Power BI](05/media/image-6-choosepowerbireport.png)

-6. You should now see your Power BI report in a tab in Microsoft Teams
+6. You should now see your Power BI report in a tab in Microsoft Teams.

     ![A screenshot of your Power BI report in a tab in Microsoft Teams](05/media/image-6-powerbi.png)